neutrons/inspired/README.md

    `inspired`

-Note: If the VM is properly configured to have internet connection, future update can be done in the same way as in Option 1:
+   (Note: If the VM is properly configured to have internet connection, future update can be done in the same way as in Option 1)

    `cd /home/inspired/inspired`